yifanlu/taiHEN/USAGE.md

 When writing a kernel module that exposes new syscalls, know that the syscall stack is only 4096 bytes.
 That means you might easily run out of space.
-You should use `sceKernelRunWithStack` to increase the stack size if needed.
+You should use `ksceKernelRunWithStack` to increase the stack size if needed.

 ### Unloading a kernel module that exposes syscalls